raspberrypilearning/lineup/en/step_9.md

 --- task ---

-When the curtain sprite receives the `broadcast`{:class="blockevents"}, the sprite needs to move upwards for 10 seconds so that it looks like the curtain is raised to reveal the stamps.
+When the curtain sprite receives the `broadcast`{:class="block3events"}, the sprite needs to move upwards for 10 seconds so that it looks like the curtain is raised to reveal the stamps.
 Then the curtain should drop again, so the curtain sprite needs to move downwards.

 --- no-print ---
 It should look like this: